Over a third of adults in the UK would not be worried if they had a few of the potential symptoms of pancreatic cancer.

 If you believe that your doctor may have missed any signs that you had pancreatic cancer or you were initially misdiagnosed, you may be eligible for compensation.

-For free initial advice about making a legal claim for medical negligence due to misdiagnosis or delay in diagnosis, speak to our friendly legal team today.
+For free initial advice about making a legal claim for medical negligence due to the misdiagnosis or delay in diagnosis of cancer, speak to our friendly legal team today.

 Call us on 0800 019 3460, or use our simple online claims form.